IVRCL Ltd Management Discussions.

 The Indian economy has faced some headwinds in the year under review.
 Nevertheless it continues to receive global attention because it is one of the brighter hopes of the world.

-The Infrastructure Industry is a key sector in developing economy.
+The Infrastructure Industry is a key sector in a developing economy.
 It gives very large employment running into crores of people and also has a multiplier effect on other economic sectors.
-In the last few years, the Infrastructure industry has slowed down due to a variety of reasons.
+It continues to be under a slowdown due to a variety of reasons.
 The Government has new intitiatives which should reverse the trend and sectors like Roads and Metro Railways are in focus.
 Large schemes have been announced for River transport upgradation and a Bullet Train is proposed between Mumbai and Ahmedabad with Japanese support.

 Over the years, increasing population, growing industrialization, expanding agriculture and rising standards of living have pushed up the demand for water.
 Efforts have been made to collect water by building dams and reservoirs and creating ground water structures such as wells.
 Recycling and desalination of water are other options but the cost involved is very high.